ArthurFDLR/pose-classification-kit/README.md

 5. Once the installation is completed, change the variable `OPENPOSE_PATH` ( [`.\openhand_app\__init__.py`](https://github.com/ArthurFDLR/OpenHand-Classifier/blob/master/openhand_app/__init__.py)) to the location of the OpenPose installation folder on your system.

 _Note:_ TensorFlow 2.4.0 is installed by default (can be changed through `Poetry`).
-GPU support thus recquieres CUDA 11.0 which might conflict with **OpenPose** recquierement.
+GPU support thus requires CUDA 11.0, which might conflict with **OpenPose** requirements.
 However, classification models available in the application are relatively light.
-Modern CPUs will handle these models inference process flawlessly.
+Modern CPUs will handle these models' inference process flawlessly.

 ## Under the hood